nginxinc/nginx-ingress-workshops/Rancher/labs/lab3/readme.md

    *Remember:*

    - Your `Cluster-IP` address and `NodePorts` will be different based on your cluster.
-   - Since this is a lab environment and not a public cloud environment, the `External-IP` address is static and contained within the lab and has no public access.
+   - Since this is a private network environment and not a public cloud environment, the `External-IP` address is static and contained within the lab and has no public access.
    - If you delete and then add the Loadbalancer Service, the IPs may also change.

 <br/>